Overview#

 The posterior probability is the probability of a mail being spam given a word.
 It is calculated by multiplying the likelihood by the prior probability.

-When we recieve a new mail, we count the frequency of each word in the mail.
+When we receive a new mail, we count the frequency of each word in the mail and use that to calculate the posterior probability.